Calibration of Macroeconomic Parameters#

 Foreign holding of government debt in the initial period#

 The path of foreign holding of domestic debt is endogenous, but the initial period stock of debt held by foreign investors is exogenous.
-We set this parameter, initial_foreign_debt_ratio to 0.142, as determined from data from the World Bank’s World Development Indicators.
+We set this parameter, initial_foreign_debt_ratio, to 0.2, based on the Bureau of the Treasury (BTr) Debt Indicator report for Q4 2025 (source).

 Foreign purchases of newly issued debt#